vladnediv/portfolio/README.md

 # Projects

----
 ## 🛍️ PickPlace Marketplace

-PickPlace is an online marketplace platform where users can buy and sell products.
-The system provides separate areas for regular users, shop owners, and administrators.
+PickPlace is an **online marketplace platform** where users can buy and sell products.
+The system provides separate areas for **regular users**, **shop owners**, and **administrators**.
 It includes secure user authentication, role-based access, and a flexible structure that can be expanded with new business features in the future.

 #